Trump: I’ll veto defense bill to keep Confederate base names

 The response by top Senate Democrat Chuck Schumer?
 Make my day.

 “I dare President Trump to veto the bill over Confederate base naming.
 It’s in the bill.
 It has bipartisan support.
-It will stay in the bill,” Schumer said.
+It will stay in the bill,” Schumer said Tuesday.

 The annual measure has passed every year for almost six decades and typically enjoys veto-proof support, though various controversies often mean that it does not pass until late in the year.
 Trump’s salvo probably ensures that the issue won’t come to a head until after the November election.